At Andrew Brown Jr. funeral, Al Sharpton accuses officials of 'con game' in delaying video release

 “It is up to us to make the plea for transparency and demand that these videotapes be released,” Crump added.

-Brown's sons, Gerard and Khalil Ferebee, spoke before Sharpton at his funeral, which was held at the Fountain of Life Church in front of about 200 friends and family members.
+Brown’s sons, Gerard and Khalil Ferebee, spoke prior to Sharpton at the service, which was held at the Fountain of Life Church in front of about 200 friends and family members.

 “He would've loved this.
 I just wish he was here with us,” Khalil Ferebee said, standing before Brown’s rose-covered casket.
 “I love you pops.”